JBClion/shop/README.md

 # shop
 Simple Nodejs demo Grocery Shop

-Before to clone, install and run this app, it is mandatory to install nodejs and npm on your machine
+Before to clone, install and run this app, it is mandatory to install git client, nodejs and npm on your machine.

 # Clone repo
 Open terminal